A Geometric Approach for Bounding Average Stopping Time: Stopping Times and Convex Sets

 \subsection{A Stochastic Characteristic of Convex Sets}

-As discussed in the last subsection, there exists a useful connection between stopping times and convex sets.
+As discussed in Section \ref{sec21sub}, there exists a useful connection between stopping times and convex sets.
 Since continuity or stopping regions are convex in many situations, it is natural to consider the question of under what conditions the expectation of a random vector will be contained by a convex set.
 Our investigation indicates that if a set in a finite-dimensional Euclidean space is convex, then the set contains the expectation of any random vector almost surely contained by the set.
-Conversely, if a set in a finite-dimensional Euclidean space contains the expectation of any random vector almost surely contained by the set, then the set is convex.
-More formally, we have established the following results.
+More formally, we have established the following result.

 \beT

 \la{fundamental}